 How long can breastmilk sit out?
 Can you reuse milk that your baby doesn’t drink?
 What about re-freezing?
 Can you do that?

-The whole process of storing, freezing, and thawing breastmilk can be confusing.
+The whole process of storing, freezing, and thawing breastmilk is confusing.
 But if you’re a pumping mama, it’s unavoidable.

 Here is everything you need to know about how to properly store, freeze, and heat breastmilk.